mittinatten/freesasa/doc/doxy_main.md

 Only the atoms and models used in the calculation will be present in the output (see @ref Input for how to modify this).

+@subsection CLI-RES SASA of each residue type

+Calculate the SASA of each residue type:

+    $ freesasa --format=res 3wbm.pdb
+    # Residue types in 3wbm.pdb
+    RES ALA :     251.57
+    RES ARG :    2868.98
+    RES ASN :    1218.87
+    ...
+    RES A :    1581.57
+    RES C :    2967.12
+    RES G :    1955.16
+    RES U :    1693.68

+@subsection CLI-SEQ SASA of each residue

+Calculate the SASA of each residue in the sequence:

+    $ freesasa --format=seq 3wbm.pdb
+    # Residues in 3wbm.pdb
+    SEQ A    5 THR :  138.48
+    SEQ A    6 PRO :   25.53
+    SEQ A    7 THR :   99.42
+    ...

 @subsection CLI-RSA RSA

-The CLI can also produce output similar to the RSA format from NACCESS using the options `--rsa` and `--rsa-file`.
+The CLI can also produce output similar to the RSA format from NACCESS.
 This format includes both absolute SASA values (ABS) and relative ones (REL) compared to a precalculated reference max value.
 The only significant difference between FreeSASA's RSA output format and that of NACCESS (except differences in areas due to different atomic radii), is that FreeSASA will print the value "N/A" where NACCESS prints "-99.9".

-    $ freesasa 3wbm.pdb --rsa
+    $ freesasa --format=rsa 3wbm.pdb
     REM  FreeSASA 1.1
     REM  Absolute and relative SASAs for ABCDXY
     REM  Atomic radii and reference values for relative SASA: ProtOr